BlockBuilderJoe/BlockBuilder-API/builder/Builder API.md

 > **Note:** What you'll need to use this demo:
 > - A Replicate account (https://replicate.com)
+> - A card to pay for Replicate deployment.
 > - Python or Node.js installed on your computer

 ### Getting Started